Come Live with Me Angel: Composition and lyrics

 The song is in the key of B minor.
 The influences of the song derived from jazz and R&B/Soul, which was Ware's usual songwriting style.

-Gaye's rendition features slightly altered lyrics from Ware's original version.
+Gaye's rendition features slightly altered lyrics by Gaye from Ware's original version.

 In Gaye's version, "Come Live With Me, Angel" finds Gaye serenading "Papa's lil' sweet angel," promising to understand her moods while pleading her to live with him and offers her sex "Three times a day/In all the ways, baby."

 Recording

 The basic track of the song was recorded for Ware, with him present in Sunset Room at Motown Recording Studios on May 23, 1975.

 Overdubbing sessions for the rest of the instrumentation and vocals took place on June 12, July 1, and July 3, 1975.

 Gaye overdubbed his vocals at Marvin's Room on January 30 and February 4, 1976, replacing Ware's and Riperton's harmony vocals.